pluggyai/pluggy-node/example/README.md

 ## Installation

+First, you need to run `npm run build` on the top-level project `pluggy-sdk`.
+This will generate a dist directory with the built project.
+You will need this to use the latest changes of `pluggy-sdk` (including your own changes, if any) and to make the `npm install` command in the next step work.

 From the root of this project you can just `npm install` the dependencies and run any example you want.

 Examples review each flow and ouputs the different steps made, this is meant as a basic example to understand how to use each method.